 Have your grant edited by Brenda Birmann, part-time grant editor with the ORC.
 Brenda provides individual feedback, assists with English language, grammar, and writing style, and ensures formatting and content is in line with NIH guidelines.
 You may sign up for either an ‘Aims only’ or ‘Full Proposal’ slot for the months preceding your submission date.
 Brenda does not provide scientific review, so we recommend getting feedback from your mentor(s) before submitting to have as complete a draft as possible.

 Initial slots are offered weekly on a first-come, first-served basis.
 Investigators may be given editing help with up to two full submissions within a 12-month period (or two full submissions and an ‘Aims only’ slot, if timing allows for the third request after giving preference to first-time requests).
-Additional requests beyond this limit can still be submitted through the REDcap form and will be placed on a waitlist to be accepted if the desired slots are not claimed.
+Additional requests beyond this limit can still be submitted and will be placed on a waitlist to be accepted if the desired slots are not claimed.
 Similarly, a second request within the same NIH cycle (as marked by the Feb/March, June/July, and Oct/Nov deadlines) will be initially placed on the waitlist to ensure we can help the maximum number of investigators.

 Career Development (K Series) Grant Writing Workshop Series